Gina Patrick: Storylines

 Gina arrives in the village with her family Sol, Kate and Jill Patrick (Lynda Rooke).
 Gina soon establishes herself to be different from the rest of her family who are loud and brash.
 Gina takes a keen interest in environmental issues and flaunts facial piercings.
 She studies hard at Hollyoaks Community College and decides to get involved in college politics.
 She applies for a job as the editor of college magazine The Review, pitching against her friend Emily.
 Though Ruth Osborne (Terri Dwyer) manages to ruin her chances.
 Gina begins to act wayward and suffers with her identity.
 When she goes missing, Sol and Jill go in search for her and are involved in a car accident.

-Gina fends of the advances of Paul Millington, not wanting to hurt him she lets him down gently.
+Gina fends off the advances of Paul Millington, not wanting to hurt him she lets him down gently.
 Gina then raises the issue of her sexuality, after she begins a relationship with Emily.
 When she comes out Sol is upset that she did not tell him sooner.
 Gina manages to secure a position with the magazine.
 Jill is later diagnosed with a brain tumour and later dies.
 This affects Gina's relationship with Emily.
 They begin to fight more and they cannot manage to be in each other's company.
 Emily has an affair and Gina ends their relationship when she finds out the truth.
-She moves back in with her step-father Jack Osborne (Jimmy McKenna).
+She moves back in with her step-father Jack.
 Gina then begins to fail at college and quits.
 She moves to China to work in an orphanage, wanting to make her mother proud of her.